Buy today and get free shipping! Shop now >

 Stainless

-Based on the SAE classification, the 400 series is a very common grade of stainless steel for kitchen knives.
-These kinds of steel have a higher proportion of chromium than the 300 series, but not so much as to weaken the blade.
+The 400 series is a very common grade of stainless steel for kitchen knives.
+These kinds of steel have a higher proportion of chromium, but not so much as to weaken the blade.

 Moving away from stainless steel knives, the 10 series includes 1060, 1084, and 1095 (based on SAE), and is a good choice of carbon steel for cutlery.
 Steels from this series are not too expensive, yet are tough and hard, plus they take on a sharp edge